-10.9 Installation Requirements
+12 Installation Requirements

 When applicable, the installation process must consider the Lead Safe Work Practices Provisions for properties built prior to January 1st, 1978, in the Guidelines.
 Installations must also be completed in strict compliance with the drawings and specification requirements set forth in the design documents.
-The DB entity must provide a copy of the design documents duly signed and sealed by the designer.
+The DAIS entities must provide a copy of the design documents duly signed and sealed by the designer.

-Upon completion of the installation process, a commissioning of the systems shall be performed.
-The commissioner shall ensure and document in the Commissioning Report, that all systems perform interactively according to the intended design and the owner's operational needs.
+Upon completion of the installation process, commissioning of the systems shall be performed.
+The commissioner shall ensure and document in the Commissioning Report that all systems perform interactively according to the intended design and the owner's operational needs.
 The commissioning process includes documentation, equipment startup, control system calibration, testing, balancing, and performance testing.
-Commissioning shall be performed following the standards set forth in the International Standard IEC 62446 of the International Electrotechnical Commission (IEC).
+Commissioning shall be performed following current industry standards.

-10.9.1 PVS and BSS Installation Requirements
+12.1.1.1 PVS and BSS Installation Requirements